Skip to content

 Device path Where to check Who it may help What to know

-Refurbished computers VA STAR Families and organizations reached through participating schools and partners.
+Refurbished computers Virginia STAR Families and organizations reached through participating schools and partners.
 Programs may be local, limited, or school-partner based.

 Low-cost refurbished devices PCs for People Eligible low-income customers who can use a refurbished computer.
 Costs, shipping, proof, and inventory can change.